 Earlier today, Microsoft rolled out the first major update, also known as feature update, to Window 10.
-The new update to Windows 10 brings additional features and improvements to the newest version of Windows operating system which now running on over 115 million computers.
+The new update to Windows 10 brings new features and improvements to the newest version of Windows operating system which is now running on over 115 million computers.

 Right from the moment Microsoft pushed out the update via Windows Update service, tens of millions users have been checking Windows Update section of Settings app if the update is available for them.
 Considering the fact that there are over 115 million PCs running Windows 10, it’s not possible for Microsoft to deliver to the update to all the PCs in a couple of hours.

 That said, if you’re can’t see the November Update under Windows Update section of Settings app and you want to get the big update right away without waiting further, you can follow the given below directions to install Windows 10 November Update right away.

 We recommend you check our 3 reasons why you’re not getting Windows 10 November Update article before proceeding further.

 Get the November Update for Windows 10 right away

 WARNING 1: If it’s been less than 31 days since you upgraded your Windows 7 or Windows 8.1 installation to Windows 10, you might not be able to roll back to the previous Windows version once you install the November Update.
 So if you are considering rolling back, please don’t install this update.

 WARNING 2: Although the below mentioned is working great and is advised by Microsoft as well, please install the update at your own risk.
 Like any other update for Windows, this update also might fail in the middle, and your PC might go unbootable (chances are unlikely though).

 You can install the November Update without any data or apps loss.
 Your Windows 10 settings and settings of other installed programs will be intact.
 Be sure to follow the directions, as mentioned below, without any deviations.